DimitarSeykov/Introduction-to-Programming-Course/Conditional Statements/README.md

 9. Biggest digit of a given 3 / 4 digit number (simpler: sum of digits)

-10. Check whether 2 symbols are the lower and upper of the same letter (check if a symbol is a letter)
+10. Check whether 2 symbols are the lower and upper of the same letter

 11. Check if a number is a palindrome